nowtechnologies/open-ventilator/index.md

 ![Ventilation_possibilites_overview](/no_spontaneous_breathing.png)

-When the patient has no spontaneous breathing there are the following possibilities:
 I. Volume control mode:
   1. Medical ventilator - best solution if available
   2. Ambu bag/ bag valve mask - hand-held - This solution is possible only if enough personnel is available and it was designed to be used only for a couple of hours.
-  3. Ambu bag/ bag valve mask - motorized - There are hundreds of solutions motorizing Ambu bags.
+  3. Ambu bag/ bag valve mask - motorized - There are hundreds of solutions motorizing Ambu bags. **This is a high risk solution!
 What should be kept in mind, that the Ambu bag is designed to be used for a couple of hours.
 This means, that they need to be continously monitored by the personnel to detect in time if the bag needs to be changed.
-This is a high risk solution!
-In addition, pressure control mode is more lung protective, this mode can casue damage to the lungs.
+In addition, pressure control mode is more lung protective, this mode can cause damage to the lungs.**
 Although if this is the last solution, then probably the best solution is provided by the [oxygen.protofy.xyz](https://www.oxygen.protofy.xyz/)

 II.
 Pressure control mode:
   1. Medical ventilator - best solution if available
-  2. CPAP device -
+  2. Air pump with sensors and filters - good solution, if tested and clinically approved.
+Best and safest solution is developed at the TU Delft: [operationair](https://www.operationair.org/en)

+  When the patient has no spontaneous breathing, using any other device than a medical ventilator is risky. **Therefore, we suggest, to use alternative solutions on patients, who does have spontaneous breathing as an additional support.** This way, the recovering patients can be removed from the medical ventilators, and the ventilators can be used on patients who are in worse condition.The available possibilites for patients who does have spontaneous breathing are discussed in the next section.

 ## The patient has spontaneous breathing and breathing support is enough

+  2. CPAP device - good solution if available, by keeping a constant positive pressure, it prevents the alveoli from collapsing. **Important to use filters and masks with CPAP machines otherwise the virus is ventilated from the machine or patient into the air!!**

 ![APRV and bilevel](/aprv_bilevel.png)[Source: Medmastery-mechanical-ventilation-essentials](https://www.medmastery.com/course/mechanical-ventilation-essentials)